- 1 How To Compare

 Coffee grinders have several features, so it is important to determine which are most important to you before making a final selection.

-Machines that produce evenly sized coffee grinds help you to make a better cup of coffee.
 Even grinds brew at approximately the same size, for better flavor.
 The type of brewing system you choose determines the appropriate size grind.
 If you mix the sizes of the grinds, some of the particles are over-extracted while others are under-extracted.
-Over-extraction causes coffee to become acidic, while under-extraction causes a dull cup of coffee.
+Over-extraction causes coffee to become acidic, while under-extraction causes a dull cup.

-Large pieces of coffee bean simply do not extract in the same way as fines during any of the brewing processes.
+Large chunks of bean simply do not extract in the same way as fines during any of the brewing processes.

-If you brew coffee in more than one way, it is important to select a grinder that allows you to adjust the coarseness of the coffee.
-Espresso and Turkish coffee require a very fine grind, while a French press works best with a course grind.
+If you brew coffee in more than one way, it is important to select a grinder that allows you to adjust the coarseness.
+Espresso and Turkish brew require a very fine grind, while a French press works best with a course grind.

-If you are only making coffee for yourself, a small coffee grinder may be perfect for your needs.
+If you are only making coffee for yourself, a small device may be perfect for your needs.
 If you are brewing for business or family, you need a larger grinder that has the capacity for a greater volume of beans for each grind.

 The grinding process creates some noise, which can be annoying.
-If a partner is sleeping when you normally grind coffee, you might select a model that makes less noise.
-Even if you live alone, the sound of a coffee grinder might not be a welcome early morning sound.
+If a partner is sleeping when you normally grind, you might select a model that makes less noise.
+Even if you live alone, the sound might not be a welcome early morning sound.

 Electric grinders tend to make more noise than manual ones.
 If you must have an electric grinder, you should know that you will pay more for a quiet unit than a noisy one.

-While all coffee grinders require cleaning, some coffee grinders are easier to clean than others.
-If you do not clean your machine, it can affect the taste of the coffee you brew.
+While all coffee grinders require cleaning, some are easier to clean than others.
+If you do not clean your machine, it can affect the taste.
 Neglecting the cleaning procedure can also cause a grinder to wear out sooner than if you clean it regularly.

 Machines that offer a removable top burr are easier to clean.
 With the burr removed, you can easily access the chute and bottom burr for cleaning.